On this page you will find some more general details about the Regattas, how it all works, and one or two sailing rules.

 Club boats – for those interested in sailing who do not own their own boat, we have a number of competitive boats owned by the club which are reserved specifically for newcomers, and children in particular.
 All club sailors are very friendly and will happily lend a hand to new sailors.
 Young sailors are also allowed help during races from mums and dads or other helpers.
 If you are just curious to find out more, you’re very welcome to drop by to ask a few questions and see what goes on.

 You can sail more than one boat at each Regatta – for 18s and under, up to 4 boats, and for over 18s its three.
 In any championship or cup race, you can enter a maximum of two boats.
 There is a charge of £1 per boat, per day, which will get you two regular races, plus whatever cups taking place on that day that it is eligible for.
 To borrow a club boat costs another £1.
-(The money raised from entry fees basically pays for the prizes, and maintaining the pond and its surrounds).
+(The money raised from entry fees basically pays for the prizes, and helps maintain the pond and its surrounds).

 Boats come in many different shapes and sizes.
 All boats are arranged into three ‘Classes’ according to size, with smaller boats only being sailed by younger children.
 Classes are as follows: